Glitch31415/rws/README.md

 Next, install the VARA modem.
 If you want to put the server on 14.109 (recommended), choose the VARA HF version. https://rosmodem.wordpress.com

-Now, download the latest "vrws.jar" from https://github.com/Glitch31415/rws/releases.
+Now, download the latest "rws.jar" from https://github.com/Glitch31415/rws/releases.

 To run the server, first start the VARA modem (VARA.exe), and make sure your settings are as follows: